Hyperloop One

-Its publicly stated goal is to launch commercial operations by 2030.

 On November 8, 2020, after more than 400 uncrewed tests, the firm conducted the first human trial at a speed of 172 km/h at its test site in Las Vegas, Nevada.
-However, in February 2022, the company abandoned plans for human rated travel and instead focused on freight, firing more than a hundred employees amounting to half its total workforce.
-Later in November of that year the company agreed to give up the Virgin branding, reverting to the Hyperloop One name.
+However, in February 2022, the company abandoned plans for human rated travel and instead focused on freight, laying off more than 100 employees amounting to half its total workforce.
+In November of that year the company decided to rebrand, reverting to the name, Hyperloop One.

+It was announced on December 21, 2023 that the company would cease operations on December 31, 2023, due to a number of factors including financial challenges, high interest rates, initial backing and support, as well as to its failure to secure any contracts for building a working hyperloop system; it began selling its assets and laying off remaining employees.
+According to The Verge, all of its intellectual property would shift to its majority stakeholder, major Dubai port operator DP World.

 History

 Origins

 The idea of trains in vacuum has been elaborated many times in history of science and science-fiction.
 The concept of Hyperloop transportation was first introduced by Robert H. Goddard in 1904.

 The recent plans for a version of vacuum train called Hyperloop emerged from a conversation between Elon Musk and Iranian-American Silicon Valley investor Shervin Pishevar when they were flying together to Cuba on a humanitarian mission in January 2012.
 Pishevar asked Musk to elaborate on his hyperloop idea, which the industrialist had been mulling over for some time.
 Pishevar suggested using it for cargo, an idea Musk hadn't considered, but he did say he was considering open-sourcing the concept because he was too busy running SpaceX and Tesla.
 Pishevar pushed Musk to publish his ideas about the hyperloop, so that Pishevar could study them.